Can Two Quantum Cheshire Cats Exchange Grins?

-In this paper we explore yet another counterintuitive aspect of the Quantum Chesire Cat.
-We design a setup where we can not only decouple the grin from the Quantum Chesire Cat, but can replace it with a grin originally belonging to another Chesire Cat.
+In this paper we explore yet another counterintuitive aspect of the Quantum Cheshire Cat.
+We design a setup where we not only decouple the grin (circular polarization) from the Quantum Cheshire Cat (photon), but also replace it with a grin (circular polarization) originally belonging to another Cheshire Cat (a different photon).
 Our setup is comprised of two modified and overlapping Mach-Zehnder interferometers.
-We try to show that the notion that a property of a physical system does not uniquely belong to that system in the quantum domain and can be replaced by the same property from another physical system.
-Some indications of this phenomenon were obtained in an earlier work~\cite{Das2019} where the decoupled circular polarization has been used for teleportation between two spatially separated parties who are not in possession of the photon.
+We try to show that a property of a physical system does not uniquely belong to that system in the quantum domain and can be replaced by the same property from another physical system.
+Following Neils Bohr, the reality of a physical attribute comes into existence only after a measurement.
+Our result shows that physical attributes are not real and may not belong to a system under certain scenario.
+It is to be noted that this exchange of polarizations of two photons is not merely an exchange of two states of polarizations as in spin swapping.
+Here we literally strip the photon of its polarization and then exchange it with another polarization.
+Thus, our result raises the question of reality of observables at a much deeper level than what Bohr's famous quote suggests.

-The paper is arranged as follows.
-In Section~\ref{recap}, we describe the Quantum Chesire Cat protocol in some details.
-Next, in Section~\ref{swap} we present our recipe for the exchange of the grins of two Quantum Chesire Cats.
-We conclude in Section~\ref{conc} with discussions on some of the implications of our findings.